Cut Worms

 Cut Worms is the music project of American singer, songwriter, and musician Max Clarke.

 History

-Max Clarke, known by his stage name Cut Worms, is a singer, songwriter, and musician hailing from Ohio who is currently based in Brooklyn, New York.
-Cut Worms has opened for bands such as Jenny Lewis, Kevin Morby, The Lemon Twigs and Michael Rault.
+Clarke, known by his stage name Cut Worms, is a singer, songwriter, and musician hailing from Strongsville, Ohio who is currently based in Brooklyn, New York.
+He has opened for bands such as Jenny Lewis, Kevin Morby, The Lemon Twigs and Michael Rault.
 Cut Worms released the EP Alien Sunset in 2017.

-In 2018, Cut Worms released the debut full-length album Hollow Ground on Jagjaguwar.
+In 2018, Cut Worms released the debut album, Hollow Ground, on Jagjaguwar.
 Hollow Ground received a rating of 7.2 on Pitchfork.

+In 2020, he released the double album Nobody Lives Here Anymore.
+His third, self-titled album was released on Jagjaguwar on July 21, 2023.